 - Project management training includes an emphasis on written and oral communication skills

-- Proper communication increases team members' morale by establishing clear expectations
+- Proper communication can help increase morale by establishing clear expectations

 - Good project managers keep communication and feedback flowing between upper management and team leaders